In conjunction with Chiltern Explorers.

 Please bring a packed lunch and water for the walk.
 The walk should finish at about 4.30pm and include a 30 min lunch stop and pub(probably at the end), however the time may be earlier or later than this depending on the weather and pace (we have a relaxed pace which includes sightseeing and photography).

 Meeting & Transport:

-Meet outside the Devil's Dyke pub for 09.45am for the walk to start at 10.15am; see picture right.
+Meet at outside Hassocks Rail Station for 10.30 for the walk to start at 10.45

 I would encourage you to seek other members who are driving, or take advantage of a group save on the train.
 See: Group Save Advice

-This is the first of three walks with Chiltern & London Explorers over the Easter Weekend in the South Downs; two others will be posted shortly:
+This is the second of three walks with Chiltern & London Explorers over the Easter Weekend in the South Downs; the next one:

 Monday 1st April: Bramber to Cissbury Ring.

-You are free to come for each of the days walks individually or stay over the weekend (you will need to make your own arrangements for accomodation and transport).
+You are free to come for each of the days walks individually or stay over the weekend (you will need to make your own arrangements for accommodation and transport).